Tom's Hardware Verdict

 While it took me a while to get used to typing on the Raise (those arrow key instincts are hard to retrain when typing and editing on the fly), I adapted much more quickly to using it in games, which tend to focus on the core letter keys.
 But what really unleashed it was when I broke out the Bazecor software and did some custom programming.
 The ability to set up custom layers makes it easy to put keybinds for a specific game on their own layer in a logical arrangement.
 For Digital Combat Simulator, for instance, I left the top two layers at my typing default, but created a third layer (accessible with a press of one of the OSL keys below the spacebar) with keys laid out for quick and logical access: Camera views across the top row, the second row devoted to arming and selecting weapons, radar modes below that, and the all-important chaff and flares on the split spacebar where they can be quickly accessed when under threat.

 The ability to set up “Superkeys” accessible by holding or tapping-and-holding a key is great for setting up macro-like functions that can be very quickly accessed during a game.
-For example, I set up double-tapping the \ key to send Windows-Alt-PrintScreen, to capture a screenshot from the game; this takes two hands on a traditional keyboard.
+For example, I set up double-tapping the \ key to send Windows-Alt-PrintScreen, to capture a screenshot (see how to take screenshots in Windows) from the game; this takes two hands on a traditional keyboard.
 I also configured the ] key next to it to send Windows-Alt-R on a double-tap, to start and stop screen recording.

 To get the most out of the Raise, you’re going to want to spend a bit of time in the Bazecor configuration software.
 Out of the box, it has two layers programmed, the base layer and the second layer that’s accessed through a tap of a One-Shot-Layer (OSL) key.
 You can set up multiple OSL keys, taking advantage of the four extra keys below the spacebar, and potentially the far right and left edges of the spacebar as well.